 Rail Operators are currently undertaking a risk assessment of training requirements for competencies and rail medicals, in light of the limitations on face to face interaction and will advise if any business rules will need to be amended during this period.

 We will keep you updated with any new changes as they come to hand.

 The Office of the National Rail Safety Regulator (ONRSR) have advised their position regarding the ability of rail transport operators to meet normal regulatory requirements to ensure operations continue in a safe manner.
 Please refer to their fact sheet which details complying with medical standards and re-certification of competencies.

 There is currently no legal provision for ONRSR to approve any exemption from the medical requirements of the National Transport Commission’s National Standard for Health Assessment of Rail Safety Workers.
 Because of concerns raised by industry in being able to comply with the requirements of section 114 of the Rail Safety National Law (RSNL), ONRSR has worked with State, Territory and Commonwealth Governments to reach a practical solution.

-These exemptions will only apply to periodic health assessments and expire 3 months after the gazettal.
+This exemption only applies to periodic health assessments and will expire 3 months after the gazettal.